-Anyone admitted to GVSU as a degree-seeking or non-degree-seeking student may complete this certificate.
+Students must be degree seeking students to receive the certificate.
+The certificate will be awarded at the same time as the degree is awarded.
+All undergraduate certificates have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.
 To complete the certificate, students must select a total of at least 15 credits.
 Students may pursue the certificate in sustainable food systems concurrently with the environmental studies minor.
-Any course that satisfies both requirements will be counted towards the certificate and the minor.
+Any course that satisfies both requirements will be counted toward the certificate and the minor.

-- ENS 201 - Introduction to Environmental Studies and Sustainability Credits: 3
+- ENS 201 - Introduction to Environmental Studies and Sustainability (3 credits)

-- ENS 492 - Sustainable Agriculture Practicum: Ideas and Techniques Credits: 3
+- ENS 392 - Sustainable Agriculture: Ideas and Techniques (3 credits)

-- Group 1 : Agriculture (select at least 1 course = 3 or 4 credits)
+- Group 1 : Agriculture (select at least one course = 3 or 4 credits)

-- BIO 319 - Global Agricultural Sustainability Credits: 3
+- BIO 319 - Global Agricultural Sustainability (3 credits)

-- GPY 362 - Farmers, Crops, and Our Challenging Agricultural World Credits: 3
+- GPY 362 - Farmers, Crops, and Our Challenging Agricultural World (3 credits)

-- GPY 412 - Global Environmental Change Credits: 3
+- GPY 412 - Global Climate and Environmental Change (3 credits)

-- Group 2: Food and Nutrition (select at least 1 course = 3 credits)
+- Group 2: Food and Nutrition (select at least one course = 3 credits)

-- HTM 175 - International Food and Culture Credits: 3
+- HTM 175 - International Food and Culture (3 credits)